-The Graduate School is dedicated to and benefits from a student population diverse in background, culture, socioeconomic status, race, ethnicity, and work and life experiences that contribute to a fuller representation of perspectives within the academic life of the university.
+The Graduate School is dedicated to and benefits from a student population diverse in background, culture, socioeconomic status, race, ethnicity, and work and life experiences that contributes to a fuller representation of perspectives within the academic life of the university.
 As part of a larger institutional commitment to promoting a diverse student body, we encourage applications from all sectors of society, including prospective students whose life experiences may include the challenge of access due to a disability.

 We are proud of our graduate students who over the years have gone on to assume national leadership positions in many fields.
 Our long-standing commitment to diversity has recently been recognized by the American Historical Association (AHA),which named The Graduate School a 2015 recipient of the AHA Equity Award for its efforts in recruiting and supporting students from underrepresented groups.
 From 1993 to 2013, 36 students from underrepresented racial and ethnic groups earned doctorates in history at Duke, including 28 African Americans.
 More than 90 percent of the African American graduates are tenured or in tenure-track positions at institutions such as Harvard, North Carolina State University, Rice, University of Michigan, and Williams College.

 As part of our long-standing commitment to increase the diversity and quality of our graduate student body, The Graduate School works to